wp-plugins/newsletter/readme.txt

 * Added "negative" preference selection on email targeting
 * Improved the subscription during WordPress user registration

+= 3.0.9 =

+* Fixed an important bug

+= 3.0.8 =

+* Fixed the charset on some pages and previews for umlaut characters

 = 3.0.7 =

 * Fixed a warning in WP 3.5